pyet-org/pyet/docs/references.rst

 | Priestley, C. H. B., & Taylor, R. J. (1972).
 On the assessment of surface
 |    heat flux and evaporation  using large-scale parameters.
 Monthly weather
 |    review, 100(2), 81-92.
+| Schymanski, S. J., & Or, D. (2017).
+Leaf-scale experiments reveal an important
+|    omission in the Penman-Monteith equation.
+Hydrology and Earth System
+|    Sciences, 21(2), 685-706.